Movie correlation Analysis

 It’s now time to see the evolution of this variable over time.

-The growth on this graph is somewhat steeper than the one on the Ethnic diversity score.
+.
 Starting with the mid to late 90s, the score has not gone below 0.5, but has also not gone much higher.
 Nonetheless, this seems like progress to us.

-So how do movies do with respect to their Gender diversity score?
+So how do movies do with respect to their Gender diversity score

 A first glance at this graph shows that mostly low diversity scores have high box office revenues.
 Does that mean that when there are women in movies they bring down the revenues?
 No, not necessarily.
 It just means that the most popular movies until now had an unbalanced cast.